AdColony-Engineering/Unity-Plugin/README.md

 4. The Plugins/Android/AdColony/AndroidManifest.xml file is automatically generated.
 To update manually, select "Tools"->"AdColony"->"Update AndroidManifest.xml".

 #### Upgrading from SDK 3.0.x:
 In order to support thin/fat Android builds, we moved the native .so files from the `Plugins/Android/AdColony/libs` folder to the `Plugins/Android/libs` folder.
-Removing the `Plugins/Android/AdColony` folder before importing AdColony SDK Unity Plugin 3.1.0 is recommended.
-Otherwise, simply remove the `Plugins/Android/AdColony/libs/armeabi-v7a` and `Plugins/Android/AdColony/libs/x86` folders.
+Removing the `Plugins/Android/AdColony` folder before importing is recommended.

 #### Upgrading from SDK 2.x:
 Please note that updating from our 2.x Unity Plugin is not a drag and drop update, but rather includes breaking API and process changes.
 In order to take advantage of the 3.x Unity Plugin, please remove the older plugin before installing.